-When we talk about replacing lights, we try to reduce the current costs old, inefficient lights incur.
-And keeping (if not improving) our current quality of light in place.
+When we talk about replacing lights, we try to reduce the current costs that old, inefficient lights incur.
+We also try to keep (if not improve) the current quality of light in place.
 Here are some obvious options to achieve this:

-Lumen depreciation is a process in which total lumens produced decreases over time.
-The rate at which lumens depreciate depends on so many things.
+Lumen depreciation is a process in which the total lumens produced decrease over time.
+The rate at which lumens depreciate depends on many things.

-Did you know that florescent and LED lamps are the lowest to depreciate it’s lumens.
-Metal Halide and HPS are the fastest to depreciate it’s lumen output?
+Did you know that fluorescent and LED lamps are the lowest to depreciate their lumens?
+Metal Halide Fixtures and HPS are the fastest to depreciate their lumen output?

 What is L70?

-You will sometimes see LED Fixtures include in their specifications L70.
-L70 is a calculation of how many hours it would take for the fixtures LED chips to lose 30% of its initial lumens.
+You will sometimes see an LED Fixture include an L70 rating in its specifications.
+L70 is a calculation of how many hours it would take for a fixture’s LED chips to lose 30% of their initial lumens.

 How is L70 Calculated?

 A process, called TM-21, was developed to help calculate L70 numbers.
-It would be impractical to run lights for 10’s of thousands of hours to figure put lumen degradation.
+It would be impractical to run lights for tens of thousands of hours to figure out lumen degradation.

-So scientists developed a testing process that runs for 6000 hours at three different ambient temperatures.
-The TM-21 calculates through simulation the life of the LED chips.
-It then takes the results and extrapolates them to L50, L70 and L90.
-To add in a level of safety, the typical TM-21 numbers are generally conservative.
+So, scientists developed a testing process that runs for 6000 hours at three different ambient temperatures.
+The TM-21 calculates via simulation the life of the LED chips.
+It then takes the results and extrapolates them to L50, L70, and L90.
+To add a level of safety, the typical TM-21 numbers are generally conservative.

 No. This is not a measurement or sign when the fixture will stop working.
-Its only an sign of when the fixture will be at 70% of initial lumens.
+It’s only a sign of when the fixture will be at 70% of its initial lumens.

-No. The weakest link of a LED fixture is the driver.
+No. The weakest link of an LED fixture is the driver.
 The best drivers will last around 70,000 hours.
-So a driver might fail well before the L70 rating of the LED chips is ever reached.
+So, a driver might fail well before the L70 rating of the LED chips is ever reached.
 At this time, you could replace the driver, or it may make sense to replace the LED fixture.
 LEDs are always getting more efficient, with more features.

-What is L50 for Metal Halide and High Pressure Sodium bulbs?
+What is the L50 for Metal Halide and High-pressure Sodium Bulbs?

-The time period for L50 in these types of bulbs is about 1/2 of the rated bulb life.
+The time period for L50 in these types of bulbs is about half of the rated bulb life.
 These bulbs are typically rated for about 15,000 hours of total use.
-So at about 7500 hours, these bulbs are at L50.
+So, at about 7500 hours, these bulbs are at L50.